* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Heat a little butter or oil in a skillet on medium heat (or use a non-stick skillet).

-2. Place the burritos seam side down into the hot pan and sprinkle some water around the edges.
+3. Place the burrito seam side down into the hot pan and sprinkle some water around the edges.

-3. Cover the pan with a tight-fitting lid and let them heat for 2-3 minutes.
+4. Cover the pan with a tight-fitting lid and let the burrito steam for 2-3 minutes.

-4. Carefully flip the burrito over and heat for a further 2-3 minutes.
+5. Carefully flip the burrito over and heat for a further 2-3 minutes without the lid.

 Adding the water creates steam which helps to keep the wraps soft and moist.